Director, Bucknell Opera Theatre

 - B.M. cum laude in Vocal Performance, Boston University

-In recent seasons she was the soprano soloist for Handel’s Messiah (New England Symphonic Ensemble at Carnegie Hall), Whitbourn’s Annelise (Bucknell University Concert Chorale), Beethoven 9th and Mozart’s Requiem (Greely Philharmonic, CO), Brahms Requiem (Larimer Chorale, CO) Bach B Minor Mass and Gershwin Gala (Syracuse Symphony), Mahler Symphony No. 2 (Fargo-Moorhead Symphony), Strauss Vier Letze Lieder (University Symphony Orchestra, Boulder, CO), Knoxville: Summer of 1915 (Anchorage Festival of Music) Handel Judas Maccabaeus and Rutter Requiem (Connecticut Master Chorale), Charlotte Symphony, and Opera Grand Rapids Orchestra Gala.
+Recent seasons she was the featured soprano soloist for Handel’s Messiah (New England Symphonic Ensemble at Carnegie Hall), Whitbourn’s Annelise (Bucknell University Concert Chorale), Beethoven 9th and Mozart’s Requiem (Greely Philharmonic, CO), Brahms Requiem (Larimer Chorale, CO) Bach B Minor Mass and Gershwin Gala (Syracuse Symphony), Mahler Symphony No. 2 (Fargo-Moorhead Symphony), Strauss Vier Letze Lieder (University Symphony Orchestra, Boulder, CO), Knoxville: Summer of 1915 (Anchorage Festival of Music) Handel Judas Maccabaeus and Rutter Requiem (Connecticut Master Chorale), Charlotte Symphony, and Opera Grand Rapids Orchestra Gala.

-In addition Ms. Martin is a certified yoga teacher (RYT) and received her training from Tias and Surya Little in Santa Fe, NM through Prajna Yoga.
+Adding to her diverse portfolio of performing, research and teaching, Emily is a certified yoga teacher (RYT) and received her training from Tias and Surya Little in Santa Fe, NM through Prajna Yoga.
 She has taught multiple singer and musician wellness classes and has presented on her wellness research at the Performing Arts Medical Association National Conference and the NATS National Conference.